 The School of Business curricula are designed to provide the student with the foundation of a broad liberal education before beginning a more intensive study of specific areas of business.
-The student may elect to pursue programs that specialize in the areas of Accounting (Paths in Government Accounting, Public Accounting, Corporate

-Accounting, Accounting with Information Systems and Accounting with Finance), Business Economics (Option in International Business Studies), Finance, Information Systems (Options in Infrastructure and Applications), Human Resource Management, Management, Marketing or General Business.
+The student may elect to pursue programs that specialize in the areas of Accounting, Business Economics (Option in International Business Studies), Finance, Information Systems (Options in Infrastructure and Applications), Human Resource Management, Management, Marketing or General Business.
 The respective programs are composed of the following: Lower Division Business Core, Upper Division Business Core and courses which comprise an area of specialization.